manchester9/customer-churn/README.md

 - Track metrics of deployed model using Grafana and Prometheus
 - Integrate MLFlow into the Kubeflow pipelines for model registry and metadata store
 - Include explainability concepts using SHAP
-- Deploy cloud functions using Terraform for futher automation of pipeline
+- Deploy cloud functions using Terraform for futher infrastructure automation of pipeline

 ### **High level architecture**
 <p align="center"><img width=60% src="images/customer_churn_architecture.png"></p>